 Clothing with offensive language/designs/pictures is not permitted.
 Management reserves the right to determine whether a member’s clothing is acceptable, and may require that a member change clothes or leave the Facility.
 Swimmers must towel off prior to entering the locker rooms and wear shirts and shoes before entering the lobby or fitness area.
-Swimsuits are not permitted in any exercise area other than the pool or sauna.
-Swimwear in the whirlpool is required, and either swimwear or a towel in the sauna.
+Swimsuits are not permitted in any exercise area other than pools or saunas.
+Swimwear in the whirlpool is required, and either swimwear or a towel in saunas.
 Thong-style swimsuits are not permitted.

 Video Security Cameras